fastify/fastify-vite/docs/vue/route-context.md

 If you're familiar with [Nuxt.js](https://nuxtjs.org/), you can think of `context.js` as a [Nuxt.js plugin](https://nuxtjs.org/docs/directory-structure/plugins/), in the way it **runs twice**, once on the server before SSR, and another on the client during the hydration phase.
 And also because it can be used to make dependencies available to all route modules and initializes the **global state**.

 The `client/context.js` file you see below is taken from the [`vue-kitchensink`](https://github.com/fastify/fastify-vite/tree/dev/starters/vue-kitchensink) starter template, which includes everything from [`vue-base`](https://github.com/fastify/fastify-vite/tree/dev/starters/vue-base) plus a few example pages demonstrating all of **`@fastify/vue`**'s features.

-See all also the page examples in the other snippet tabs demonstrating different uses of it.
+Make sure to see the page examples in the other snippet tabs:

 ::: code-group
 ```js [client/context.js]